alakhag/ImageCaptioner/README.md

 start with giving it command `/start`

-Now click photo and wait for output caption.
+Now send photo to app and wait for output caption.